USB Hub Features and Capabilities

 The number of devices a USB hub can support depends on the number of ports available and the hub's power capacity.
 Most hubs support 4 to 10 devices.

-Can I use a USB hub with a tablet?
+Can a USB hub be used with a tablet?

-Yes, USB hubs can be used with tablets that support USB connections.
-Some hubs include USB-C ports for direct compatibility with modern tablets.
+USB hubs can be used with tablets that support USB connectivity.
+Some hubs include USB C ports that may align with the requirements of many tablets, depending on the device and its supported features.

 Do USB hubs require drivers?

-Most USB hubs offer plug-and-play functionality and do not require additional drivers or software installation.
+Many USB hubs provide plug-and-play functionality and may not require additional drivers or software to operate, depending on the device and operating system.

 Can USB hubs transfer large files?

-Can I use a USB hub for virtual meetings?
+Can a USB hub be used for virtual meetings?

 Do USB hubs support wireless devices?